Shoppers take advantage of holiday sales to stock up on essentials

 Sold by Amazon

 Ibuprofen is good for temporarily reducing fever and relieving aches and pains.
-No prescription is needed to purchase this bottle of 500 200-milligram tablets.
-Amazon Basic Care Ibuprofen is part of Amazon’s Stock Up & Save page: You save 20% when you buy $50 or more.
+No prescription is needed to purchase this bottle of 500 tablets (200 mg).
+Amazon Basic Ibuprofen is part of Amazon’s Stock Up & Save page: You save 20% when you buy $50 or more.

 Sold by Amazon